Sue (dinosaur): New suite (2019)

 With the correct furcula in place, the shoulders are lowered and meet in the middle of the chest – bringing the arms closer to the ground.

 In early 2018, Sue was dismantled and moved to its own gallery on the museum's upper level, connected to the Evolving Planet exhibit and the Elizabeth Morse Genius Hall of Dinosaurs.
 The new exhibit opened on December 21, 2018.

-The 5,100 square-foot exhibit includes animated videos of Sue that are projected in 6K onto nine-foot tall panes behind its skeleton.
+The 5100 sqft exhibit includes animated videos of Sue that are projected in 6K onto nine-foot tall panes behind its skeleton.
 Atlantic Productions worked with the Field Museum to create multiple animated sequences, including Sue scavenging an Ankylosaurus carcass, battling a Triceratops, and hunting an Edmontosaurus.

 According to the Field Museum's associate curator of dinosaurs Pete Makovicky, the new suite was designed to accentuate the size and stature of Sue, and although smaller, the exhibit allows for a more intimate display of the T. rex, along with the skull of a Triceratops and other Cretaceous period artifacts, such as shark teeth and pachycephalosaurid bones.

 Sue's reassembled display is intended to reflect the newest scientific theories, including the proper furcula and attachment of the gastralia to the rest of the skeleton.

 Sue's real skull is kept in a separate display case in the exhibition, allowing it to be removed for study as required.

 Tyrannosaurus imperator debate

 In a 2022 study, Gregory S. Paul and colleagues argued that Tyrannosaurus rex, as traditionally understood, actually represents three species: the type species Tyrannosaurus rex, and two new species: T. imperator (meaning "tyrant lizard emperor") and T. regina (meaning "tyrant lizard queen").
 The holotype of the former (T. imperator) is the Sue specimen, and the holotype of the latter (T. regina) is Wankel rex.
 Paul interpreted Sue to represent an earlier population of Tyrannosaurus, which speciated into T. rex and T. regina.

-However, several other leading paleontologists, including Stephen Brusatte, Thomas Carr, Thomas Holtz, David Hone, Jingmai O'Connor, and Lindsay Zanno, criticized the study or expressed skepticism of its conclusions when approached by various media outlets for comment.
+However, the majority of paleontologists who have extensively studied the clade expressed skepticism or criticized the study’s methodology and conclusions in mass media.
+Critics included Stephen Brusatte, Thomas Carr, Thomas Holtz, David Hone, Jingmai O'Connor, and Lindsay Zanno.
 Their criticism was subsequently published in a technical paper.
 Holtz remarked that, even if Tyrannosaurus imperator represented a distinct species from Tyrannosaurus rex, it may represent the same species as Nanotyrannus lancensis and would need to be called Tyrannosaurus lancensis.
 O'Connor, a curator at the Field Museum, where the T. imperator holotype Sue is displayed, regarded the new species as too poorly supported to justify modifying the exhibit signs.